-At \$15,364,474, the Rail Program is 19% of the budget and includes three project tasks.
-Major changes to the Program budget tasks include an increase to the Metrolink Commuter Rail budget of approximately \$1.5 million largely due to increased operation costs and capital rehabilitation projects.
+At \$13,431,755, the Rail Program is 17% of the budget and includes three project tasks.
+Major changes to the Program budget tasks include a decrease to the Metrolink Commuter Rail budget of approximately \$0.4 million largely due to completion of capital and rehabilitation projects and some operational and capital costs being paid for with CARES funding that will flow through SCRRA's budget and not VCTC's budget.
 Administrative support staff costs were allocated to all budget tasks via the indirect cost allocation plan.

 Details of each task can be found in the Program Task Budget Section.
-Below in Table 12 - Rail Program Budget Tasks, is a listing of the individual tasks within this program.
+Below in Table 12 -Rail Program Budget Tasks, is a listing of the individual tasks within this program.